 Put “Query” along with the title of your manuscript in the subject line.
 If you've submitted to Kate in the past and she requested pages, do say so in your query.

 See the kt literary website for complete, up-to-date submission guidelines.

-The agency's stated response time is two weeks, which seems accurate.
-Response data shows a range of less than 24 hours up to two weeks (with an average around one).
+The agency's stated response time is two weeks, which seems fairly accurate.
+Stats on the web show a range of just hours up to three weeks (with an average around two).
 Requested materials range from a couple weeks to 3 months, most falling in the one- to two-month range.

 What's the Buzz?

-Kate Schafer Testerman has fabulous buzz.
+Kate Schafer is a successful, well-established literary agent.
 Her presence in social media and willingness to help writers though her blog and Twitter make her very popular among aspiring authors.
 She's a member of SCBWI, the AAR, and is actively making sales.
 Her clients seem very happy with her.